Should You Exercise When You Have the Flu?

 Does working out make the flu worse?

-If you have intense symptoms, in particular a fever, working out will make it harder for your body to recover from the flu.
+If you have severe symptoms, in particular a fever, working out will make it harder for your body to recover from the flu.
 Per NYU Langone, exercising with a fever can be dangerous, as it increases your heart rate and body temperature and can increase the risk of dehydration.

-Is it bad to workout when you have a cold or flu?
+Is it bad to work out when you have a cold or flu?

 What is the best exercise for the flu?